com03240/1/README.md

 # *Ex-* Script

-This is a Chrome extension to automate YouTube playback with a scripting language.
+This is a Chrome extension to automate YouTube playback with a custom scripting language.

 ![icon128.png](https://raw.githubusercontent.com/dantony/exscript/master/icons/icon128.png)

 ## Intro
 Practicing with a metronome is boring.
-For this reason, the language facilitates practicing different sections of a video according to the loops specified in a script. *Ex-* Script is a scripting language to specify loop playback for HTML5 video tags.
+For this reason, this language and extension facilitates practicing different sections of a video according to the loops specified in a script. *Ex-* Script is a scripting language to specify loop playback for HTML5 video tags.
 The Chrome extension enables the user to write and execute scripts for YouTube videos.

-There are sites, apps, and extensions that allow the user to loop a portion of a YouTube video, or repeat one nonstop.
+There are sites, apps, and extensions that allow the user to loop a portion of a YouTube video, or repeat nonstop.
 The advantage of this extension is that it allows the user to stay within the YouTube site and loop multiple portions of a video automatically.
 This allows the user to focus on practicing their instrument at various speeds without having to manually restart the video at specific points.

 [Young Guitar Magazine](http://youngguitar.jp/) inspired the development and naming of this extension.
 They provide demonstration videos with breakdowns of solos and phrases at various speeds.
 Each exercise begins with an *Ex-*# label.